IvLabs/ResearchPaperNotes/literature_study_tips/Readme.md

 ### Code

-- Download and run the open-source code
-- Try to reimplement it from scratch
+Download and run the open-source code.
+And Try to reimplement it from scratch

 ## Long term advice